MikeFHS/automated-rating-curve/docs/bathymetry.md

     - ARC no longer falls back to local reach minima when the reach graph or its smoothed elevations cannot be built; it now stops with an error instead.
 7. Only after those filtered and smoothed bank controls are known does ARC estimate and burn bathymetry.
     - `CrossSection.extract_scalar_hydraulic_geometry()` reduces each staged section to a triangle or trapezoid and uses `smoothed_bank_elevation` as its vertical energy reference.
 If that elevation is unavailable, the sampled center ordinate is used.
 The scalar record also contains the cell baseflow and a fixed bathymetry Manning roughness of `0.03`.
     - For baseflow-driven bathymetry, ARC marches through the reach graph from downstream to upstream.
+At an interior node, it calculates the raw energy gradient as `(smoothed_bank_elevation - downstream_energy_head) / connection_length`; connection lengths shorter than `1` m are treated as `1` m.
+The effective slope is the larger of that energy gradient and the node's slope control.
+A missing slope defaults to `0.001`, and the slope control cannot be less than `1e-4`.
-At an interior node, trial depth controls cross-sectional area, velocity, hydraulic radius, and friction slope; the smoothed bank elevation supplies the local WSE reference in the energy residual.
-Brent's method searches depths from `0.001` to `25` m.
+    - Trial depth determines cross-sectional area, velocity, hydraulic radius, Manning friction slope, and the velocity-head gradient.
+Brent's method searches from `0.001` to `25` m for the depth where `friction_slope - velocity_head_gradient` equals the effective slope.
-    - A graph outlet, or any node whose baseflow is not positive, receives the current boundary initialization: depth `0.5` m, velocity `0.0`, friction slope `1e-4`, and WSE equal to the smoothed bank elevation unless a scalar `default_tailwater_wse` is explicitly supplied by a caller.
-An interior solve that cannot bracket a root also falls back to `0.5` m.
+    - A positive-flow outlet is initialized with Manning normal depth using its slope control.
+A node whose baseflow is zero or negative receives the fixed `0.5` m depth.
+Outlet velocity remains `0.0`, its initialized friction slope is `1e-4`, and its WSE equals the smoothed bank elevation unless a scalar `default_tailwater_wse` is explicitly supplied by a caller.
+    - If an interior friction-slope solve cannot bracket a root, ARC solves Manning normal depth using the effective slope.
+If that normal-depth solve also cannot bracket a root between `0.001` and `25` m, the final fallback is `0.5` m.
     - A valid drainage-area power-law depth takes precedence over the network result for that stream cell.
     - ARC then groups every staged depth that is marked for application, finite, positive, and below `25` m by source reach.
 It retains values within the inclusive 25th-75th percentile interval and calculates their median; if interpolation of the quartiles leaves a small sample empty, all valid values for that reach are retained for the median.
     - Finally, ARC moves downstream through the reach graph and raises a downstream reach median when necessary so depth stays equal or increases downstream.
 At a confluence, the deepest valid incoming branch controls.
 The constrained reach median replaces the initial depth on every sampled cross section in that reach, including sections whose initial value came from the drainage-area power law.